UST: Roman Engineering, Structures & Society in Italy (ENGR 271)

 Housing and Meals

-Application Procedures & Deadlines
+Application Procedures & Deadline

-Select the Apply Now button at the top to start your online application.
+- Select the Apply Now button at the top to start your online application.

-Login using your UST username and password.
+- Log in using your St. Thomas username and password.

-Download and read Short-Term Off-Campus Policies and Procedures.
-You are responsible for reading, understanding, and abiding by its content.
+- Download and read Short-Term Off-Campus Policies and Procedures.
+You are responsible for reading, understanding and abiding by its content.

-Final Application Deadline: October 1, 2014
+Final Application Deadline: October 1, 2021

-For course content, application procedures or logistical information contact:
+On application procedures or logistical information, contact: